nguyentuankiet1839/NguyenTuanKiet/README.md

 * Two *.graphml file in order to open a graph
 * One *. csv file in order to browse the throughput

-## Warning
+### Warning
 * The throughput file was generated randomly.
 Therefore, when testing with throughput statistic, the total number of edges maynot correct because some edges have throughput higher than its bandwidth or capapicity.
-Therefore those links are not calculated
+Therefore those links are not calculated in a chart but still visualized in a graph